colmap/colmap/doc/tutorial.rst

 Dense Reconstruction
 --------------------

-After recovering a sparse representation of the scene and the camera poses of the input images, MVS can now recover denser scene geometry.
-COLMAP has an integrated dense reconstruction pipeline to produce depth and normal maps for all registered images, to fuse the depth and normal maps into a dense point cloud with normal information, and to finally reconstruct a dense surface from the fused point cloud.
+After reconstructing a sparse representation of the scene and the camera poses of the input images, MVS can now recover denser scene geometry.
+COLMAP has an integrated dense reconstruction pipeline to produce depth and normal maps for all registered images, to fuse the depth and normal maps into a dense point cloud with normal information, and to finally estimate a dense surface from the fused point cloud using Poisson reconstruction [kazhdan2013]_.

 To get started, import your sparse 3D model into COLMAP (or select the reconstructed model after finishing the previous sparse reconstruction steps).